adrianjhpc/cirrus-website/status/index.md

 ### Upcoming Maintenance Sessions

-#### 0900-1700 BST, 22 August 2018
+#### 1100-1400 BST, 19 September 2018

 Login, Data Services Node (DSN) and Compute Nodes will all be unavailable during this maintenance session.

 **Activities planned:**
-* Updates to PBS queue layouts to provide more flexibility
-* Installation of squashfs-tools to support pulling Singularity container images from DockerHub
-* Installation of Intel 18 compilers and libraries
+* Installation of new GPU hardware (Nvidia V100 "Volta" nodes)
-* Removal of Spack modulefiles path from default MODULEPATH to improve clarity of which software modules are available

 **Impact of changes on users:**

-The largest impact on users will come from the change of the default MODULEPATH.
-This change will result in a large number of current software modules no longer being visible by default to users.
-This should improve the clarity in use of software modules for users as:

-* Only the key software modules will be visible to users by default
-* Large numbers of duplicate software modules will no longer be visible by default

-If users wish to return to the current view of software modules, they can use the `module load spack` command to make all possible software modules visible.

-Installation of squashfs-tools will allow users to pull container images from DockerHub on the Cirrus login nodes and automatically convert them to Singularity container images.
-This gives users access to a large library of existing container images for use on Cirrus.

-The Intel 18 compilers and libraries will provide users with access to the lastest version of the Intel compilers and libraries on Cirrus.
+The installation of the new hardware will have no immediate impact for users.
+Following the hardware installation, we will be performing tests, working to integrate the GPU nodes into the Cirrus queue setup and producing documentation for users.

+We will notify all users once the new hardware is available for use and how to access it.